Enquire Now

 “Will you be my best man?”

 The moment after you have agreed (and I’m assuming you will agree – he wouldn’t have asked if he wasn’t expecting you to!), you might find yourself overwhelmed with the responsibilities.
 Organising a stag do.
 Making sure Great-Aunt Mildred stays off the whiskey.
 Trying not to chat up all the bridesmaids at once.
-Oh, and making a speech in front of everyone the groom likes enough to invite!
+Oh, and making a speech in front of everyone the bride and groom know and love!

 Well, don’t panic.
 We are here to help.
-This guide covers everything you need to know about being a legendary best man, from the stag do to the speech.
+This guide covers everything you need to know about being a legendary best man, from the stag do to the speech and covering all of the important areas in between.

 Best Man Duties Checklist: Before the Wedding